-In 1891 a supplement in 12 juan was added with the title of Guochao xianyuan leizheng 國朝賢媛類徵.
+In 1891, a supplement in 12 juan was added with the title of Guochao xianyuan leizheng 國朝賢媛類徵.
 Both parts, the main Leizheng as well as the supplement, were planned as first series that could later be extended, and therefore originally bare the subtitle of chubian 初編 "first series".
-In 1990 the Jiangsu guangling guji press 江蘇廣陵古籍刻印社 republished the Guochao qixian leizheng.
-It has a persons index arranged according to the first names, which is very rare and cubersome, but understandable for a book containing so many persons of which a lot bares the same surname.
+In 1990 the Jiangsu Guangling Guji Press 江蘇廣陵古籍刻印社 republished the Guochao qixian leizheng.
+It includes a person index arranged according to the first names, which is very rare and cumbersome, but understandable for a book containing such a high amount of persons of which many bare the same surname.

 The term qixian 耆獻 might be read as qi xian "an old man presents", or as zhixian "effectfully presented".

 |1.||宰輔||Zaifu||Counsellors-in-Chief (chief ministers)|

 |14.||儒行||Ruxing||Persons displaying Confucian conduct|